posthtml/posthtml-components/README.md

 </div>
 ```

-You can add custom rules how attributes are parsed, as behind the scene it's used [posthtml-attrs-parser](https://github.com/posthtml/posthtml-attrs-parser) plugin.
+You can add custom rules to define how attributes are parsed - we use [posthtml-attrs-parser](https://github.com/posthtml/posthtml-attrs-parser) to handle them.

 ### Advanced attributes configurations

-If default configurations for valid attributes are not right for you, then you can configure them as explained below.
+If default configurations for valid attributes are not right for you, you may configure them as explained below.

 ```js
 // index.js